ethankao22/phys-lab/README.md

 # phys-lab
-Containing lab scripts used in PHAS0007-LAB at UCL
+This respository contains lab scripts used in PHAS0007-LAB at UCL

+1. Deriving Plank's constant from the photoelectric effect.